 Despite his highside the day before, Bulega finished in fifth.
 He led the second group of four that crossed the line ahead of Quartararo, teammate Migno and Antonelli.
 Kornfeil could only recover back to ninth place ahead of Andrea Locatelli (Leopard Racing), Livio Loi (RW Racing GP BV) and the fastest Mahindra of Francesco Bagnaia (Aspar Mahindra Team Moto3).

-Juanfran Guevara (RBA Racing Team) finished in thirteenth ahead of Khairul Pawi (Honda Team Asia) and Tatsuki Suzuki (CIP-Unicorn Starker) claimed the final points towards the championship in fifteenth.
+Juanfran Guevara (RBA Racing Team) finished in 13th ahead of Khairul Pawi (Honda Team Asia) and Tatsuki Suzuki (CIP-Unicorn Starker) claimed the final points towards the championship in 15th.